CBA. Purchasing Operating Policy

 3. In according with existing statutes, items purchased through the Texas Procurement and Support Services (TPASS) and other local government purchasing cooperatives are not subject to the competitive purchasing process.

-The President of the College has delegated the responsibility of soliciting formal competitive bids estimated to be in excess of $50,000 to the Vice President for Business Affairs.
+The President of the College has delegated the responsibility of soliciting formal competitive bids estimated to be in excess of $50,000, to the Vice President for Business Affairs or his/her designee.
 Results of these bids are made available to the various departments for requisition to purchase.

 Prior to making a personal purchase, the requesting party must first acquire an approved purchase order listing the individual as the vendor.
 Upon receipt of the purchase order, the individual may make the purchase.
 All supporting documentation must be submitted to the purchasing office before your request for reimbursement or prepayment can be forwarded to the Business Office for check processing.
 A Request for Reimbursement (attachment) or Request for Pre-Payment (attachment) must be completed and accompany all supporting documentation.